 All four registers default to logic zero (as indicated in square braces) for no interrupt pending.
-All 8 channel interrupts are enabled or disabled in each channel's IER register.
+All 4 channel interrupts are enabled or disabled in each channel's IER register.
 INT0 shows individual status for each channel while INT1, INT2 and INT3 show the details of the source of each channel's interrupt with its unique 3-bit encoding.
 Figure 13 shows the 4 interrupt registers in sequence for clarity.
-The 16-bit timer and sleep wake-up interrupts are masked in the device configuration registers, TIMERCNTL and SLEEP.
-An interrupt is generated (if enabled) by the 698 when awakened from sleep if all 8 channels were placed in the sleep mode previously.
+The 16-bit timer and sleep wake-up interrupts are masked in the device configuration registers, TIMERCTL and SLEEP.
+An interrupt is generated (if enabled) by the 794 when awakened from sleep if all 4 channels were placed in the sleep mode previously.

 Each bit gives an indication of the channel that has requested for service.
-For example, bit-0 represents channel 0 and bit-7 indicates channel 7.
-Logic one indicates the channel N [7:0] has called for service.
+For example, bit-0 represents channel 0 and bit-3 indicates channel 3.
+Logic one indicates the channel N [3:0] has called for service.
+Bits 4 to 7 are reserved and remains at logic zero.
 The interrupt bit clears after reading the appropriate register of the interrupting UART channel register (ISR, LSR and MSR).
-SEE "INTERRUPT CLEARING:" ON PAGE 35. for interrupt clearing details.
+SEE "INTERRUPT CLEARING:" ON PAGE 30. for interrupt clearing details.

-3.1.1.1 INT0 Channel Interrupt Indicator
+3.1.1.1 INT0 Channel Interrupt Indicator: